 Flying Blue Cost Per Mile (CPM) Explained

-Last updated: 17 February 2026 · 8 min read · Pricing scope: US-based Flying Blue accounts (USD) unless stated · See sources
+Last updated: 18 August 2026 · 8 min read · Pricing scope: US-based Flying Blue accounts (USD) unless stated · See sources

 Definition

 Cost Per Mile (CPM) measures what you paid to acquire each Flying Blue mile.
-Calculate it as: Total Cost ÷ Miles Received.
+Calculate it as: Total Cost ÷ miles Received.
 A lower CPM is better.
 SkyStatus uses €0.012 as a practical benchmark: see how we estimate mile value.
 Above €0.015 usually only works with a clearly high-value redemption.

 The CPM Formula

-CPM = Total Cost (€) ÷ Miles Received
+CPM = Total Cost (€) ÷ miles Received

 📘 Example